How to give cryptocurrency as a gift (with concrete examples)

 Practical advice and a concrete example

 To better illustrate the crypto gift card approach, here’s a recent example.
 I helped a friend give £50 worth of Bitcoin to his cousin using one of these online services.
 He first loaded the amount, obtained a unique link, then included that link as a QR code on a personalised greetings card.
-The recipient simply had to scan the code, create an account in a few clicks on the platform, and instantly retrieve their precious satoshis.
-On the back of the card, we highlighted some essential rules: “Transfer these funds to a wallet where you hold the private keys” and “Never share your login details.”
+All his cousin needed to do was scan the code, create an account in a few clicks on the platform to instantly retrieve his precious satoshis.
+On the back of the card, we highlighted some essential rules: “Transfer these funds to a wallet you hold the private keys for” and “Never share your login details.”
 The result: the cousin felt supported, safe and didn’t have to dive straight into complex technicalities.

 Similarly, you could opt for a hardware wallet.
 For example, place a pre-loaded NFC card (like Tangem) in a gift box with a short explanatory note: “Here’s a Tangem loaded with 0.01 BTC.
-Download the Tangem app, follow the steps to check your balance, and take the time to understand the concept of private keys, because that’s your exclusive access to these funds.”
+Download the Tangem app, follow the steps to check your balance, and make sure you understand the concept of private keys, because that’s your exclusive access to these funds.”
 This way, the gift remains both tangible and fun, while reinforcing the importance of security.

 Conclusion

 Gifting cryptocurrency can be a meaningful gesture, combining originality and an introduction to a technology of the future.
 Whether it’s a paper wallet, a hardware wallet or a crypto gift card, each method has its pros and cons.
 The key is to prepare carefully: inform the recipient about volatility, about the importance of security and about the first steps to achieve real autonomy.
-With a minimum of guidance and a good dose of explanation, you can turn a simple present into an exciting journey, and perhaps even someone’s first step towards financial independence.
-As a blockchain trainer often says, “What you’re giving here isn’t just money: it’s an invitation to rethink how value is exchanged.”
+With minimum guidance and some good explanations, you can turn a simple gift into an exciting journey, and perhaps even someone’s first step towards financial independence.
+As a blockchain trainer often says, “What you’re giving here isn’t just money; it’s an invitation to rethink how value is exchanged.”
 And if your friend or relative ends up finding all this fascinating, you’ll have more than succeeded in your goal.